quinlan-lab/constraint-tools/experiments/germline-model/promoters-windowSize/README.md

 ## Remove test promoters from neutral regions used to estimate substitution probabilities

-- [ ] Run `experiments/germline-model/promoters-windowSize/train_test_split.ipynb` to split promoters into train and test subsets
+- [ X ] Run scripts in `experiments/germline-model/promoters-windowSize/` to split promoters into train and test subsets
 - [ ] Run `download-process-data/compute-neutral-regions.sh` to exclude test promoters (`download-process-data/promoters/promoters.grch38.test.sorted.bed.gz`) from set of neutral regions (`dist/neutral-regions-germline-grch38-exclude-test-promoters.bed`) on which substitution probabilities, etc, are to be estimated

 ## Retrain constraint model not just on new neutral regions, but also using various window sizes